 Fifth | Final Duty Station:

-My fifth | final duty station was also at Columbus, Ohio (2007-2019).
-I was with 73rd Troop Command.
+My fifth and final duty station was Columbus, Ohio (2007-2019), where I served with the 73rd Troop Command.

 - Readiness Noncommissioned Officer (NCO)